How to Fly with A Cat Internationally: Learn from My Mistakes!

 It really does take a village…

-Keeping a cat quiet during the flight…Or trying Your best.
+How to Keep a cat quiet during a flight…Or trying Your best

 That being said…here is what I found helped when Moshie started to meow: